Invert-Logo

 Both APIs and RPA are useful and complementary approaches to automation

 Rather than debating RPA versus APIs, it is better for enterprises to use these complementary approaches for use cases better suited to each of them.
-For doing deep application integration where an API is available and the enterprise has required integration skills, iPaaS and other integration tools will be valuable.
+For doing deep application integration where an API is available and the enterprise has required integration skills, Integration Platform as a Service (iPaaS) and other integration tools will be valuable.
 If it is about automating a series of mundane, repetitive tasks then RPA is a better option owing to faster implementation and lower cost of ownership.

 There are a number of cases wherein RPA platform providers have partnered with iPaaS vendors to enable integration with a range of SaaS applications via connectors provided by iPaaS solutions.
-In large enterprises where you have hundreds of applications (both on-premise and SaaS), iPaaS can very well deliver the required application integration capabilities.
-Most of the iPaaS solutions provide pre-built connectors to a range of ERP, CRM, HCM, SCM, and office productivity applications and using a drag-and-drop approach, it is easy to build integration flows for on-premise-to-SaaS and SaaS-to-SaaS integration.
+In large enterprises, where you have hundreds of applications (both on-premise and as SaaS), iPaaS can very well deliver the required application integration capabilities.
+Most of the iPaaS solutions provide pre-built connectors to a range of ERP, CRM, HCM, SCM, and office productivity applications, and using a drag-and-drop approach, it is easy to build integration flows for on-premise-to-SaaS and SaaS-to-SaaS integrations.

 RPA and APIs used for integration